Tags: Cache Tag

 - or you are rendering a cached scene using the hardware or software renderers

 In the first case, if this switch is not enabled the data held by the tag data will not be copied by Team Render and the render will fail with an error message.
-In the second case, when rendering a scene to the picture viewer the entire document is first cloned (by Cinema itself, not XP) and a message is sent to XP to copy its own data to the new document.
+In the second case, when rendering a scene to the picture viewer the entire document is first cloned (by Cinema 4D itself, not by X-Particles) and a message is sent to X-Particles to copy its own data to the new document.
 However, that message is not sent when using the hardware or software renderers, so the data is not copied and there is nothing to render.